Choose Your Hotel Wisely

 Entertain Through Education

 “I love Miami for families because parents feel like they are getting everything they want while also making their kids happy,” says Lia Batkin, cofounder of travel-planning company In the Know Experiences.
-She recommends the Miami Museum of Science and Planetarium (3280 S. Miami Ave.; 305-646-4269) for immersing young visitors in the their ecosystem, both terrestrial and beyond.
-Also at the top of her list: the 90-minute VIP Safari Tour at Jungle Island (1111 Parrot Jungle Trl.; 205-400-7000), where grown-ups and children both can engage with animals like red-ruffed lemurs (one of the rarest animals on earth) and Aldabra tortoises, native to the Seychelles.
-Other hands-on tours include Zoo Miami’s Zookeeper for a Day (1 Zoo Blvd.; 305-251-0400) and Miami Seaquarium’s Trainer for a Day (4400 Rickenbacker Cswy.; 305-361-5705).
+At the top of her list is the 90-minute VIP Safari Tour at Jungle Island (1111 Parrot Jungle Trl.; 205-400-7000), where grown-ups and children both can engage with animals like red-ruffed lemurs (one of the rarest animals on earth) and Aldabra tortoises, native to the Seychelles.
+Other hands-on tours include Zoo Miami's Wildlife Tour (1 Zoo Blvd.; 305-251-0400) and Miami Seaquarium’s Trainer for a Day (4400 Rickenbacker Cswy.; 305-361-5705).
 The Miami Children’s Museum is also a must (980 MacArthur Cswy.; 305-373-5437).
+And, new this spring, the Patricia and Phillip Frost Museum of Science opens in downtown Miami's Museum Park.

 Make Dining Exciting